ArthurVietnam/CrmBackend/README.md

 PostgreSQL is used as the primary database.

-Entity Framework Core is configured using the Code First approach.
+Entity Framework Core is configured using the Code First approach, with migrations applied automatically on startup.
 Database entities and relationships are represented through the domain and infrastructure layers.

 ## Validation

-Validation is implemented at multiple levels.
+Validation happens at multiple levels.

-`FluentValidation` is used for validating application input, while domain rules and invariants are used to protect the consistency of domain entities.
+`FluentValidation` covers application input, while domain rules and invariants protect the consistency of domain entities.

 ## Caching

-Caching is used to reduce unnecessary database queries and improve response times for frequently requested data.
+Caching reduces unnecessary database queries and improves response times for frequently requested data.

 The project uses `DistributedCache` for cache management.

+## Deployment

+The project is containerized with Docker and runs on a self-hosted Ubuntu Server virtual machine.

+* A base `docker-compose.yml` defines the services (API, PostgreSQL, Redis, client) with sensible defaults for local development.
+* A `docker-compose.demo.yml` override enforces required secrets and configuration for the hosted environment, sourced from a `.env` file kept only on the server.
+* Public access is provided through a **Cloudflare Tunnel**, which routes a custom domain to the containers without exposing any inbound ports on the host.
+* Continuous deployment runs through **GitHub Actions**: on every push to `main`, the workflow temporarily joins the private network via **Tailscale**, connects to the server over SSH with a dedicated deploy key, pulls the latest code, and rebuilds the containers.

+This setup keeps secrets off the repository, requires no open ports for remote management, and allows deployment without manual intervention on the server.

 ## Technologies